 Met Eireann weather forecast for Kildare today

+Later this afternoon and evening, it will become drier with some bright or sunny spells developing.
+Temperatures will peak at 17 or 18 degrees Celsius but could reach 20 in some parts of Leinster.

-It will also remain dry tonight with lowest temperatures of 6 to 10 degrees Celsius.
+It will be humid and close overnight, with lowest temperatures of 13 to 15 degrees Celsius.
+It will be cloudy and misty with patchy drizzle and fog.

 Leave your comment